Schedule a Consultation

 Ok, ok, so you've got a slick website and lots of credentials, but who actually are your clients?

-(For comparison, here's an earlier version of this article written in 2019 but republished on this version of the website in 2024.)
+(For comparison, here is an earlier version of this article written in 2019 but republished on this version of the website in 2024.)

 Paul

 Paul is an autistic 30-something cisgender man, who is first-generation Black British.
 He had never had a partner because he felt so ashamed that he didn't want penetrative sex.
-Or at least, he thought he didn't.
-This lack of certainty about something he feels is fundamental to human existence is also confusing and upsetting for him.
-He also struggled to get or maintain an erection unless he was watching porn.
+This lack of certainty about something he feels is fundamental to human existence was confusing and upsetting for him.
+He also struggled to maintain an erection unless he was watching porn.

-When we first started talking about how he feels about sex, he realised he felt a lot of shame as he didn't view sex the 'normal' way and didn't understand why it was something that everyone else seemed to want to do all the time.
-A few months into our work together, he shared how, in his early teens, he had been groomed and 'touched' by a local man.
-Ever since then, his feelings of terror, disgust, and shame had fought inside him, wrestling with his body's response to the unwanted yet somehow enjoyable attention.
-No wonder he struggled to imagine what healthy, consensual intimate pleasure might feel like.
-Added to this, as someone who watched porn but didn't have sex with other people, it was understandable that he had very little frame of reference of what sex might actually feel like as a physical, sensual, sensory, and emotional experience.
+When we first started talking about how he feels about sex, he realised he felt a lot of shame as he didn't view sex the 'normal' way.
+A few months into our work together, he shared how, in his early teens, he had been groomed.
+Ever since then, his feelings of terror, disgust, and shame had fought inside him, wrestling with his body's response to unwanted attention.

 Alisa & Heather

-Alisa was a bubbly 25-year-old queer Scottish ciswoman who dragged her partner to sex therapy after 7 years together.
-They couldn’t talk about sex without one or both of them ending up in tears.
-They were a blissfully happy couple otherwise, and communicated beautifully, with so much love and empathy.
+Alisa was a bubbly 25-year-old queer Scottish ciswoman who sought sex therapy after seven years with her partner.
+They couldn’t talk about sex without one or both of them ending up in tears, despite being a blissfully happy couple otherwise.

-In the initial consultation, words and laughter flow out of Alisa at an astonishing rate, leaving little conversation space for her more placid, Chinese cisgender wife-to-be, Heather.
-Alisa’s combined-ADHD was a bubbling brook to autistic Heather’s limpid loch.
-Heather was often interrupted by Alisa, who either took the first response Heather gave and ran with it or assumed she already knew what she was going to say.
-When Heather was given more time to talk about her experiences with her senses, she started dropping clues that there were connections between them that hadn’t yet been acknowledged.
+Alisa’s combined-ADHD was a "bubbling brook" to autistic Heather’s "limpid loch".
+Heather was often interrupted by Alisa, who assumed she already knew what Heather was going to say.
+When Heather was given more time to talk about her experiences, she started dropping clues that there were connections between her senses that hadn’t yet been acknowledged.

 Juniper & Jackson

-Juniper was a 30-something curvaceous, pale, and fascinating librarian who only wore purple.
-Rambunctious and avuncular, Jackson was an older, autistic techie and a cisman.
-They had met through their local kink scene and had been having penetrative sex until Juniper started to explore their own neurodiversity and learn about sensory sensitivities.
+Juniper was a 30-something, non-binary fascinator who only wore purple.
+Jackson was an older, autistic cisman.
+They had met through their local kink scene and had been having penetrative sex until Juniper started to explore their own neurodiversity and sensory sensitivities.

-Juniper came to sex therapy because they were struggling to orgasm.
-They quickly realised they found sex overwhelming and confusing, as, although some sensations were enjoyable, most were uncomfortable or painful.
-Not that the physical act of sex was painful, but the level of sensory input was.
-This started Juniper on a journey to explore their relationship with their body, gender, and sexuality, finally feeling most comfortable with non-genital physical intimacy and identifying as non-binary and asexual.
+Juniper quickly realised they found sex overwhelming and confusing; although some sensations were enjoyable, most were uncomfortable.
+This started Juniper on a journey to explore their relationship with their body and gender, finally feeling most comfortable with non-genital physical intimacy and identifying as asexual.

-While being incredibly supportive, Jackson was at first sad and then frustrated to no longer be having sex with anyone but himself.
-After completing their sensory profiles and many heartfelt and tearful conversations, they were both able to express their needs for different ways to feel connected and to be physically intimate.
 Eventually, they found a solution that satisfied them both.
 Juniper would wear their favourite latex bodysuit and gloves to fist Jackson.
-Jackson was delighted, as he was still being penetrated by, and submissive to, Juniper, resulting in him feeling physically, psychologically and emotionally satiated.
-Juniper had the sensory sensations they craved and the physical but non-genital intimacy, without any body fluids touching their skin.
+Jackson was delighted, as he was still being penetrated by and submissive to Juniper, resulting in him feeling physically and emotionally satiated.
+Juniper had the sensory sensations they craved without any body fluids touching their skin.

 But what about your high-profile clients?

 What about them?
-Do you think just because someone's famous or successful that they're not entitled to their privacy?!
+Do you think just because someone is famous or successful that they are not entitled to their privacy?!

 Intimata Newsletter